 Suspicious communications (text messages, phone calls, voice mail messages, emails, letters or packages, etc…)

 Please note, true emergencies should be reported to police via 911 immediately.

 For questions and concerns, feel free to contact Regional Security Director Gene Moss (503) 892-7406

 Regional Security Director Gene Mossjoined SCN and JFGP in 2019.
-He recently retired from the Washington County Sheriff’s Office after 28 years, most recently serving as Enforcement Commander of Patrol and Detective Divisions.
+He recently retired from the Washington County Sheriff’s Office after 28 years, serving as Chief of Police and Enforcement Commander of Patrol and Detective Divisions.
 Gene brings rich relationships with Oregon law enforcement, state and national intelligence community, and emergency preparedness community.
-He also earned a Bachelor of Arts Degree from Capella University.
+He also earned a BA in Criminal Justice.

 We are undertaking this effort in partnership with Secure Community Network (SCN).
 SCN is the national safety and security organization that works to implement best practice security programs on behalf of Jewish institutions and communities across the U.S.